babushka's healing chicken broth (stove top)

-Please note, that contrary to many other gut healing pages, I don't advocate for 'long cook' chicken broths for those with eczema and allergies due to histamine content which is why I use a whole chicken - so I can cook for shorter but get all the taste!
+Please note, that contrary to many other gut healing pages, I don't advocate for 'long cook' bone broths for those with eczema and allergies due to histamine content which is why I use a whole chicken - so I can cook for a shorter time, but get all the taste.

 1 whole chicken (or 2 bags of chicken wings) - preferably organic and free range

 1 carrot, sliced